GivenCingco/Host-a-WordPress-on-AWS-EC2/README.md

 # Install MariaDB
--Execute the following commands to install MariaDB -'***sudo apt install mariadb-server mariadb-client -y***'
+- Execute the following commands to install MariaDB -'***sudo apt install mariadb-server mariadb-client -y***'
   - '***sudo systemctl start mariadb***' to start the service.
   - '***sudo systemctl status mariadb***' to check if the service is running.